Dual Degree Program

 - Students are responsible for consulting regularly with their advisors in both schools/colleges of the program.

 - Applications may be submitted after the successful completion of the freshman year and no later than the last day of classes of the first semester of the junior year.
 Transfer students must complete at least one full-time semester before applying.
 In addition, an application will not be accepted without completion of appropriate school/college prerequisite coursework.

 - Withdrawal from the program must be requested through the primary school/college of the student.
 The secondary school/college will be notified by the primary school/college.

 Successful Completion of the Dual Degree Program

-- The DDP requires completion of at least 36 classes (144 credits), three semesters of residency, good academic standing, and a minimum cumulative GPA of 3.0.
+- The DDP requires completion of at least 36 classes (144 credits), three semesters of enrollment in the Dual Degree Program, good academic standing, and a minimum cumulative GPA of 3.0.
 Only eight courses of summer work may be applied.

 - Any revision to the approved DDP course plan requires submission of the DDP Update Form for approval.
 Students should contact the appropriate school/college Coordinator in advance of making any changes.

 - Honors, distinction, and disciplinary rules will be administered independently by the schools/colleges involved.
 Leaves of absence and reduction to part-time status must be approved by both the primary and secondary schools/colleges.